Description

 - Using Blackboard's Swagger File to Create a Postman Collection and Make an API Call (2025)

-- Web Accessibility Resources and Tools: Guidelines, Checklists, and Testing Solutions (shared with DEPP in January 2025).
+- Web Accessibility Resources and Tools: Guidelines, Checklists, and Testing Solutions (shared with the DEPP in January 2025).

+These resources, along with my professional portfolio site, serve as an open record of my work and methods, helping colleagues and the wider community access concrete, reusable guidance.
 My professional development is sustained through internal learning sessions, self-directed study (for example, LinkedIn Learning courses on accessibility, JavaScript/TypeScript, and APIs), and engagement with technology blogs and YouTube channels.
 I regularly share useful resources with colleagues, contributing to a culture of collective learning.

 Reflection

 Working across multi-stakeholder projects has sharpened my communication practice.
 I have learned that plain-English explanations, clear documentation of decisions, and explicit next steps are essential for maintaining momentum and trust.
-In DEPP, this has meant translating complex platform evaluations and test findings into concise updates that productively guide technical and academic teams.
+In the DEPP, this has meant translating complex platform evaluations and test findings into concise updates that productively guide technical and academic teams.

-Through my involvement in DEPP meetings, I have learned the value of structured preparation and documentation from colleagues who model effective facilitation practices.
+Through my involvement in the DEPP meetings, I have learned the value of structured preparation and documentation from colleagues who model effective facilitation practices.
 Project owners consistently share agendas in advance and follow them closely during meetings, which helps maintain focus and ensure that all voices are heard.
 On two occasions, I prepared the meeting notes myself, adopting the same format — an agenda-linked structure with a brief executive summary and clearly marked Action: points.
 This approach, also informed by accessibility guidance from GOV.UK's Inclusive Communication resource, supports clarity and inclusivity by making information concise, scannable, and easy to follow for all participants.

 Producing guides and blog posts has likewise refined how I structure information for different audiences — from technical walkthroughs to accessibility-aware resources.
 In both meetings and published materials, I apply the same inclusive design principle: keep it simple, make it concise, and emphasise what matters most.
-I've also strengthened interpersonal skills central to collaborative work—framing feedback constructively, negotiating priorities when timelines compete, and closing the loop with clear, written next steps.
+I've also strengthened interpersonal skills central to collaborative work — framing feedback constructively, negotiating priorities when timelines compete, and closing the loop with clear, written next steps.

 These experiences have also developed my interpersonal and professional skills — active listening, empathy, and diplomatic communication.
 By clarifying ambiguity, synthesising perspectives, and moderating between pedagogical and technical needs, I have built trust and fostered a supportive environment within hybrid teams.

 Looking ahead, I will continue sharing effective practice through internal channels and my professional portfolio, while further developing facilitation and knowledge-sharing approaches that make communication consistent, scalable, and inclusive.
+In doing so, I reinforce my commitment to the CMALT principles of collaboration, reflection, and the open sharing of effective practice.
+By documenting and disseminating lessons learned, I contribute to collective professional development both within and beyond my institution.

 Summary

-This section demonstrates how I:
+This section demonstrates how I have:

 Evidence